 Many of us will recognize Sisyphus’ feeling of purposelessness.
 The Anatomy of Work Index, which surveyed over 10,000 knowledge workers, revealed that less than half of all employees understand how their day-to-day work contributes to broader goals.
 However, unlike Sisyphus, our work does have meaning.
 The challenge is that we don’t understand what it is.

 The thing is, leaders know goals are important.
 In fact, a recent report found that 86% of leaders say defining a purpose is essential to a successful growth strategy.
 So, if so many leaders acknowledge how important mission, objectives, and goals are, why do so few employees have clarity?

 Where things go wrong is that leaders often fail to connect purpose to daily work—they misdiagnose the challenge of purpose as solely a communication or transparency problem.
 Managers and executives often turn to Objectives and Key Results (OKRs), a goal-setting methodology popularized by VC investor John Doerr, believing that it alone will provide transparency into an organization’s goals.
 But simply setting OKRs isn’t enough.Read: What are objectives and key results (OKRs)?

 Sharing your company objectives and key results every quarter may cause a spark of engagement, but it rarely establishes any permanent connection between day-to-day work and goals.
-In order to reap the full benefits of mission and purpose, you need to embed your objectives and key results in your daily work.Try goals with Asana for free
+In order to reap the full benefits of mission and purpose, you need to embed your objectives and key results in your daily work.Set and achieve goals with Asana

 At Asana, we use a concept called the pyramid of clarity to align our teams on our high-level goals and the concrete results we expect our work to produce.
 The pyramid shows how our longer-term aspirations are built on top of shorter-term goals, whether we’re building our product roadmap or business plans.